 Ready to learn how to help your baby roll over?
 Keep reading to learn about purposeful play activities that can help babies master this monumental milestone.

-Purposeful Play for Rolling Over
+Purposeful Play for Helping the Baby Roll Over

 As tummy time progresses, your baby may surprise you with an accidental roll one day!
 However, if she isn’t doing it on her own just yet, let’s look at activities geared toward how to teach a baby to roll from tummy to back.
 Remember, when babies rolling over happens, it can be sudden.
 So please always practice purposeful play in safe and secure spaces to prevent accidents.